 The new year has started and the holidays are over, unfortunately.
 We hope you had a great time despite all the restrictions!
-And to keep that cosiness a little longer, we are happy to help you on your way to maintain that warm atmosphere in the house after the holidays.
+And to keep that cosiness a little longer, we are happy to help you on your way to maintain that warm atmosphere in your home even after the holidays.
 Because the dark days are not over yet.
-In the evening, the Christmas tree with its cozy lights created a cozy atmosphere in the living room during the month of December.
+In the evenings, the Christmas tree with its cozy lights created a cozy atmosphere in the living room during the month of December.
 A big loss once that Christmas tree is out the door again.

 Green + light = fun

 Don't worry, because luckily there are plenty of other ways to provide atmospheric light in the living room.
-A very nice replacement for the Christmas tree, for example, is the Ecolight XL.
+A very nice replacement for the Christmas tree is, for example, the Ecolight XL.
 This ecosystem with an LED light at the top creates a warm mood light and is a true design object.
-Moreover, this closed terrarium is nice and big - it is not for nothing that it belongs to The Giants! – filling the empty space of the Christmas tree perfectly.
+Moreover, this closed terrarium is nice and big - it is not for nothing that it falls under The Giants! – filling the empty space of the Christmas tree perfectly.
 The botanical plants with their green leaves provide a real jungle vibe.

 Art of reindeer moss

 Pine cones, branches of holly with red berries, decorative apples... the most beautiful Christmas decorations come from nature.
 Even after Christmas, natural materials provide a warm atmosphere at home.
 How about a moss artwork on the wall, for example?
-With the Huldra Eiken Hexagon with real reindeer moss, you can keep the Christmas feeling a little longer.
+With the Huldra Eiken Hexagon with real reindeer moss, you can hold onto the Christmas feeling a little longer.
 The oak frame is made by hand and the moss does not require any care.
 Ideal!
-With this modular system you can give that one boring wall in the house a green metamorphosis in no time.
+With this modular system you can give that one boring wall in the house a green metamorphosis in an instant.

 Recycle your old Christmas tree